What To Buy In Tokyo - Updated 2023

 Duration: 2 to 3 hours

 Ever been to Shibuya?
 If not, this is the perfect chance to explore the town’s attractions and shop in the best places.
 This tour lasts for almost two hours and allows the visitor to experience the big crossing where over 3000 people cross the road at once.
 You get a local guide who speaks English or Japanese.
 The tour will take you to see the off beaten path of Shibuya to discover hidden restaurants and bars.
-Also, you can ask for personalized advice about places to see, eat, and shop.
+Also, you can ask for personalized advice about things to buy in Tokyo, as well as suggestions for must-visit places and dining experiences.
 Wear your comfortable shoes, pick your wallet and get to explore one of Tokyo’s colorful towns with a private local guide.

 Shibuya Official Walking Tour